daltonrowe/frameshifter/README-config.md

 ### hueRotate

 Colorize your dashboard just like your ship HUD.
-Number of degrees to rotate the FrameShifter dashboard.
+Number of degrees on the color wheel to rotate the FrameShifter dashboard.

 - `0` - Elite Dangerous Orange
 - `60` - Green